Accreditation

 All applicants for re-accreditation must have continued their professional development as Group Analytic Psychotherapists.

-An average of 50 hours per year of CPD is required and a total of 250 hours over each 5-year period.
+An average of 50 CPD points per year is required and a total of 250 CPD points over each 5-year period.

-- The hours to be counted must be drawn from four of these categories, though they may be drawn from a larger number of categories or even from all nine categories.
+• The CPD Points to be counted must be drawn from at least four of these categories, though they may be drawn from a larger number of categories or even from all nine categories.

 The Categories are as follows: